jithinjosejacob/droneshield-qa-task/README.md

 View reports using ``` npx playwright show-report``` after respective test run

 # CI
-Docker file has been checked and can be used to integrate to run tests on PR and on merge. github actions has not been setup.
+Docker file has been checked and can be used to integrate to run tests on PR and on merge. github actions is not full setup to run on testing PRs.

 # Test Architecture and Design